alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ```

 ### Create a dedicated entity to reduce the number of attributes
-One another misconception about JPA is to always fully map a table to an entity!
+One another misconception about JPA is to always fully map all the properties of table to its corresponding entity!

 A gentle reminder: we don't need to map all the columns in an entity!
 For instance, if your table has 30 columns, and you only need 10 in your use case, why querying, fetching and storing in memory all of these data?